invertsys-accelerator/eks-accelerator/README.md

 7. Login into AWS console, go to codepipeline and configure pipeline point to the code repository

 8. Run the Code pipeline

+## Upgrade the eks cluster, addons and karpenter

+Please note: perform this upgraded lower to higher environments.

+1. Upgrade EKS cluster and run terraform apply, EKS manaaged node groups will be updated automcatically
+2. Upgrade EKS Addons and run teraform apply
+3. Upgrade Karpenter and run terraform apply

+if you want upgrade only eks-manged nodes, updated the eks.tf managed nodes with latest ami and terraform apply.
+That will upgrade only eks managed ndoes

+## Deployment of application Pods

+1. Please use nodeselctor to place application pods in karpenter managed node pool
+    nodeSelector:
+        workload: app-general